pyre-strict

 from captum._utils.gradient import _forward_layer_eval, _run_forward

-from captum._utils.typing import BaselineType, Literal, ModuleOrModuleList, TargetType
+from captum._utils.typing import BaselineType, ModuleOrModuleList, TargetType

 from captum.attr._core.integrated_gradients import IntegratedGradients